 Bahn.com has timetables for practically every train in Europe.
 It’s probably not much use for booking tickets but it is a reliable source for information.
 The Trainline is pretty good also if your travelling in Britain.

 In Europe you can book train tickets and passes via Rail Europe.
 If you are under 26, you are classed as a youth and can get discounted fares.
 Instead of buying individual tickets, consider getting an Interrail pass.
 Country passes can be purchased or you can get a Global Pass for travel across all 28 countries in the interrail region.

 In the USA and Canada, Greyhound is the place to go for coaches and Amtrak for trains.
-Because of the large distances involved you might want to book flights instead though.
+Because of the large distances involved you might want to consider booking flights instead though.
 Generally speaking train travel isn’t as popular as it is in Europe.
 Most Americans get around by coach or car.
-Another option if you’re doing a big trip here is to rent a car or buy a cheap van/car and do a US road trip.
+Another option if you’re doing a big trip here with friends is to rent a car or buy a cheap van/car and do a US road trip.

 In Central America things are a bit less organised and it’s a case of getting on a bus going in the right direction and telling them where you want to get to in the end.
 They will help you to get off at the right point for a transfer.
-There are some decent standard coaches but the ‘Chicken Buses’ (right) are ideal for anyone on a shoestring budget.
+There are some decent standard coaches but the ‘Chicken Buses’ (basically imported US school buses) are ideal for anyone on a shoestring budget.

-In most parts of Asia and Africa it’s better to book transport at the station/port itself either on the day or a few days before travel.
-Online Information isn’t always plentiful but by talking to other travellers and staff in your hostel you can normally find out what you need to now.
+In most parts of Asia and Africa, it’s better to book transport at the station/port itself either on the day or a few days before travel.
+Online Information isn’t always plentiful but by talking to other travellers and staff in your hostel you can normally find out what you need to know.